Why You Should Add Sweet Potatoes To Your Diet

 image 2023 05 11 094231926 e1683823368165 | How Do Your Dog’s Hormones Affect Their Health and Behavior? | Hormones play a vital role in a dog's health and behavior.
 Hormonal imbalances can lead to various health issues and behavioral changes.
 For example, an overactive thyroid gland can cause weight loss, restlessness, and increased appetite, while an underactive thyroid gland can result in weight gain, lethargy, and hair loss. | Wellcare World | healthAs it turns out, the only other glands in the body that can produce some sex hormones are the adrenal glands.
 This means the adrenal glands in a spayed or neutered dog are placed under extra stress and demand throughout the animal’s lifetime.
 The adrenal glands are also responsible for regulating and releasing adrenaline and cortisol hormones, which is in itself a big job.
 Adrenaline is the hormone released during the body’s fight or flight response, triggered when stressful events occur.

 Cortisol is also released by the adrenals in fight or flight scenarios, and is continually released in chronic stress situations.
-Ongoing stressors for dogs can include things like chronic , chronic itching due to allergies, environmental stressors, household upsets, separation anxiety, etc.
+Ongoing stressors for dogs can include things like chronic pain, chronic itching due to allergies, environmental stressors, household upsets, separation anxiety, etc.

 CHRONIC ANXIETY AND THE HPA AXIS